It’s time for the Gauls to invade Rome! It looks like Goscinny and Uderzo are starting to find their rhythm, too.

 Not only does Rene Goscinny deliver the first utterance of Obelix’s catchphrase, “These Romans are crazy!”, but it’s a running gag, showing up almost a half dozen places in the book.

 I guess that early repetition of the great line is what caused it to stick.
-I don’t think Obelix ever uses it in another book as often, but I’ll keep an eye out for that in the weeks ahead.
+I don’t think Obelix ever uses it in another book as often, but I’ll keep an eye out for that in the books ahead.

 With that big piece, it really does feel like Goscinny and Uderzo are getting into the groove of the series.
 There’s much more to come (next book: Dogmatix!), but the basis of the series is feeling pretty firm by now.